zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/hp-pavilion-14-chromebook/index.md

 This page contains information about the [HP Pavilion Chromebook](http://www.google.com/intl/en/chrome/devices/hp-pavilion-chromebook.html) that is interesting and/or useful to software developers.
-For general information about getting started with developing on Chromium OS (the open-source version of the software on the Chrome Notebook), see the [Chromium OS Developer Guide](/chromium-os/developer-guide).
+For general information about getting started with developing on ChromiumOS (the open-source version of the software on the Chrome Notebook), see the [Chromium OS Developer Guide](/chromium-os/developer-guide).